Learning or Self-aligning? Rethinking Instruction Fine-tuning: Knowledge Intervention Framework

 During the process of IFT, the potential transfer of behavioral norms and the injection of world knowledge are coupled together.
 Consequently, prior research on IFT has struggled to distinguish the relative effects of these two.
 To further investigate the underlying mechanisms of IFT, this paper designs a knowledge intervention framework to decouple these two factors.
 The main idea behind our framework is to control the association between knowledge in IFT data and the existing parameter knowledge in LLM, thereby managing the degree of potential world knowledge that would be injected during IFT.
 Through this, we can decouple the injection of world knowledge and the transfer of behavioral norms, by observing the effects of IFT at varying degrees of world knowledge injection.

 Specifically, we select four multi-choice datasets from different domains.
-For each question in the four datasets, we employ in-context learning to probe the existing internal parameter knowledge of LLMs.
-Then, we construct multiple datasets of IFT by adjusting the consistency degree of the knowledge within IFT data and model parameter knowledge.
+For each question in each dataset, we employ in-context learning to probe the internal parameter knowledge for each base LLM.
+Then, we construct multiple instruction datasets by adjusting the consistency of the knowledge within IFT data and model parameter knowledge for each base model.
 Finally, we analyze the underlying impact of different degrees of world knowledge injection on IFT by fine-tuning LLMs under different settings and examining their performance on the homogeneous, in-domain, and out-of-domain test sets.
 In the following, we will introduce our knowledge intervention framework in detail.